ajeetraina/dhi-sample-demos/minio/guides/guides.md

 | Variants | Single variant for all use cases | Runtime-only (no dev variants) |
 | Default credentials | minioadmin / minioadmin | minioadmin / minioadmin (should be changed) |

-## Image variants
+## Image Variant

-Docker Hardened MinIO images are runtime-only variants.
-Unlike other DHI products (such as Maven), MinIO DHI does not provide separate dev variants with additional development tools.

-Runtime variants are designed to run MinIO in production.
-These images are intended to be used either directly or as the FROM image in the final stage of a multi-stage build.
-These images typically:
+Docker Hardened MinIO provides two image variants to support different use cases:

+### Runtime variant (production-ready)

+Tags without the -dev suffix are optimized for production deployments.
+These images:

+- Are minimal in size: 60.63 MB (amd64) / 56.95 MB (arm64)
 - Run as the nonroot user
-- Include basic shell with system package managers removed
+- Include a basic shell with system package managers removed
 - Contain only the minimal set of libraries needed to run MinIO
-- Support both regular and `-dev` tags (dev tags include debugging tools but maintain the same security posture)
-- Use default credentials `minioadmin` / `minioadmin` (must be changed for production)

-## Image variants

-Docker Hardened MinIO images are runtime-only variants.
-Unlike other DHI products (such as Maven), MinIO DHI does not provide separate dev variants with additional development tools.

-Runtime variants are designed to run MinIO in production.
-These images are intended to be used either directly or as the FROM image in the final stage of a multi-stage build.
-These images typically:
+- Are designed to be used directly or as the FROM image in the final stage of a multi-stage build

+### Development variant (-dev tags)

+Tags with the -dev suffix include additional debugging and development tools while maintaining the same security posture.
+These images:

+- Are larger: 71.48 MB (amd64) / 67.69 MB (arm64)
+- Include debugging tools for troubleshooting and development
 - Run as the nonroot user
+- Maintain the same security hardening as runtime variants

+### Common characteristics

+Both variants:

+- Run as the nonroot user
-- Include basic shell with system package managers removed
+- Include a basic shell with system package managers removed
-- Contain only the minimal set of libraries needed to run MinIO
-- Support both regular and `-dev` tags (dev tags include debugging tools but maintain the same security posture)
-- Use default credentials `minioadmin` / `minioadmin` (must be changed for production)
+- Use default credentials minioadmin / minioadmin (must be changed for production use)
+- Support both linux/amd64 and linux/arm64 architectures

+Note: The -debian13 notation in tag names indicates the base OS but does not create separate image variants—tags with and without this notation reference the same image digests.

 ## Migrate to a Docker Hardened Image